gridsome/gridsome.org/blog/2019-10-08-integrate-infinite-loading/index.md

 ## Install the required dependencies

 There are many packages that implement the infinite loading technique but one that works particularly well with Gridsome is [vue-infinite-loading](https://github.com//PeachScript/vue-infinite-loading).
-To add it to your gridsome project, `cd` into your project's root and run the following:
+To add it to your Gridsome project, `cd` into your project's root and run the following:

 `yarn add vue-infinite-loading`